-- If ArcGIS Runtime reads a symbol that it can render, but for which no public API is exposed, the base class for the appropriate symbol layer is returned in the layer collection.
+- If a symbol can be rendered, but there is no public API, the base class for the appropriate symbol layer is returned in the layer collection.

-- The multilayer symbology specification for an existing symbol layer type might be updated to include properties that are not recognized by ArcGIS Runtime.
-When reading such a symbol layer, ArcGIS Runtime attempts to create it with the properties it understands.
-The symbol layer renders, but properties that cannot be identified are ignored.
+- The multilayer symbology specification for an existing symbol layer type may have been updated to include properties that are not recognized by this API.
+The symbol layer is created and rendered using the recognized properties.
+Any properties that cannot be identified are ignored.

-- In the event that a new (unrecognized) symbol layer is encountered by ArcGIS Runtime, the symbol is ignored and is not added to the symbol layer collection.
+- In the event that a new (unrecognized) symbol layer is encountered, the symbol is ignored and is not added to the symbol layer collection.